Museum

 Outside the Museum pad are hundreds of other vintage items:

-• Wheat Handling Equipment – such as augers, mesh silos (great for pig traps), bagging needles and funnels, field bins, grain carting bins, etc.
+• Wheat Handling Equipment – such as augers, mesh silos (great for pig traps), bagging needles and funnels, field bins, grain carting bins, chaser bin, etc.

-• Miscellaneous Machinery and Materials – such as antique road graders, boom sprayers, fencing materials, and building materials, etc.
+• Materials – fencing materials and building materials, etc.

-• Animal Handling equipment – shearing shed running gear, wool press, Lister engines, wool table, saddles, reigns, etc.
+• SHEEP: shearing shed running gear, wool press, Moffat Virtue engines, branding irons, bale stencils, grinder, etc.

 • Sundries Shed – thousands of little things such as oil pots, grease guns, tools, gadgets, spanners, etc, all aged between 50 and 100 years old.